GAN Inversion: A Survey: GAN Inversion Methods

 \subsection{Latent Space Navigation}

-Inversion is not the ultimate goal.
-The reason that we invert a real image into the latent space of a trained GAN model is that it allows us to manipulate the inverted image in the latent space by discovering the desired code with certain attributes.
-This technique is usually known as latent space navigation~\cite{zhuang2021enjoy,cherepkov2020navigating}, GAN steerability~\cite{jahanian2020steerability,nurit2021steerability}, and latent code manipulation~\cite{shen2020interpreting}, among others in the literature.
-Although often regarded as an independent research field, it acts as an indispensable component of GAN inversion for manipulation~\cite{patashnik2021styleclip,alaluf2021only}.
-Many inversion methods~\cite{tov2021designing,alaluf2021restyle} also involve efficient discovery of a desired latent code.
-In Section~\ref{sec:space}, we have introduced different latent spaces.
-In this section, we introduce how we discover interpretable and noninterference directions in these latent spaces.
+GAN inversion is not the end goal.
+The reason that we invert a real image into the latent space of a trained GAN model is that it allows us to manipulate the image by varying the inverted code in the latent space for a certain attribute.
+This technique is usually known as latent space navigation or traversals~\cite{zhuang2021enjoy,cherepkov2020navigating}, GAN steerability~\cite{jahanian2020steerability,nurit2021steerability}, or latent code manipulation~\cite{shen2020interpreting}.
+Although often regarded as an independent research field, it becomes an indispensable application of the GAN inversion~\cite{patashnik2021styleclip,alaluf2021only}.
+Many inversion methods~\cite{tov2021designing,alaluf2021restyle} also explore the efficient discovery of a desired latent code.
+Section~\ref{sec:space} has introduced different latent spaces.
+This section introduces discovering interpretable and disentangled directions in the latent spaces of GANs.